anthonytec2/heeger_jepson/README.md

     & V=-T-\Omega \times P
 \end{split}
 ```
 On line 2 of this derivation, we use the small angle approximation to approximate a rotation matrix as I+S, where S is the small angle approximation of rotation.
 This full derivation, which we use, can be found in Robert Collins [CSE486 lectures](https://www.cse.psu.edu/~rtc12/CSE486/lecture22_6pp.pdf).
 Under the limit, this displacement becomes velocity bringing us to the final equation line.
-T indicates the translational velocity, $\Omega$ indicates the rotational velocity and V indicates the velocity. $SP=\Omega \times P$ in the final equation results from the fact we write a skew symettic matrix times a vector as a cross product.
-We flip the sign here to indicate the velocity of the point with respect to camera.
+T indicates the translational velocity, $\Omega$ indicates the rotational velocity and V indicates the velocity. $SP=\Omega \times P$ in the final equation results from the fact we write a skew symmetric matrix times a vector as a cross product.
+We flip the sign here to indicate the velocity of the point with respect to the camera.

 ### 3D Motion Project onto 2D
 We view the point movement from a camera assuming a [pinhole projection](https://www.youtube.com/watch?v=_EhY31MSbNM).
-The pinhole project models the projection of the scene through a infintestimal hole, where this projection can be modeled via  pair of similiar triangles: $\frac{X}{Z}=\frac{x}{f}$, $\frac{Y}{Z}=\frac{y}{f}$, where x,y are the pixel coordinates and f is the focal length of the camera.
+The pinhole project models the projection of the scene through an infinitesimal hole, where this projection can be modeled via  pair of similar triangles: $\frac{X}{Z}=\frac{x}{f}$, $\frac{Y}{Z}=\frac{y}{f}$, where x,y are the pixel coordinates and f is the focal length of the camera.
 This gives us an equation of the pixel coordinates as, $x=\frac{fX}{Z}, y=\frac{fY}{Z}$.
 Hence, we can write the projection of point P as:
 ``` math
 p=(x,y,1)=KP=\begin{pmatrix}
 f & 0 & 0 \\